ONDC-Official/ONDC-RET-Specifications/api/docs/prepaid_payment_collected_by_#bpp#rfq#_flow.md

 }
 ```

-> Between the _/select_ and _/on\_select_ calls, the BAP and BPP negotiate the prices
+> Between the _/select_ and _/on\_select_ calls, the BAP and BPP negotiate the prices.
+>
+> In /init and /on_init, the quotation is accepted by the buyer and buyer initialises the order.
+>
+> Buyer raises a PO (Purchase Order) in /confirm nd seller accepts the PO as a part of /on_confirm.

 ## _/on_confirm_

-BPP sends the payment gateway link.
+While accepting the PO, seller sends the payment gateway link.
 This payment gateway link has to be signed by BPP using its private key.
 Base64 string of the same to be sent as part of the signature.
 The signature algorithm used (**ED25519**) is also sent as a part of the payload.

 The payload sent by the seller also contains the TTL for expiration of the transaction.
 This is to set the transaction expiration on the Payment Gateway.
 If the payment is still in the pending state when TTL has expired, the payment gateway cancels the transaction and initiates refund for the buyer if amount is debited.